Planting & Feeding: The Complete Information for Thriving Gardens

 TimingUnderstand optimal planting and feeding times.

-Monitor HealthRegularly for signs of deficiencies.
+Monitor HealthRegularly check for signs of deficiencies.

 MulchingUse organic mulch to retain moisture and improve soil.